THE FOLLOWING TERMS CONSTITUTE THE “CODE OF CONDUCT” AND FORM AN INTEGRAL PART OF THE LEGAL AGREEEMENT. PLEASE READ THEM CAREFULLY.

 Guidelines: means Safecap’s compliance guidelines as to marketing to Clients.

-Intellectual Property rights (“IP Rights”): means the Company or Safecap or their Related Entities marks, all Branding, information over prospective Introducers, Introducers, deal structures, Leads, Qualified Traders, software, documentation, hardware, marketing templates, documents, processes, methodologies, know-how, Websites and any additional intellectual or other property used by or on behalf of Company or Safecap or their Related Entities or otherwise related to the Websites, together with all copyrights, trademarks, patents, trade secrets and any information that by its nature shall deem to be the Company and/or its Related Entities intellectual asset.
+Intellectual Property rights (“IP Rights”): means the Company or Safecap or their Related Entities marks, all Branding, information over prospective Introducers, deal structure, Leads, Qualified Traders, software, documentation, hardware, marketing templates, documents, processes, methodologies, know-how, Websites and any additional intellectual or other property used by or on behalf of Company or Safecap or their Related Entities or otherwise related to the Websites, together with all copyrights, trademarks, patents, trade secrets and any information that by its nature shall deem to be the Company and/or its Related Entities intellectual asset.

 Introducer: You, and should you are a legal person also the directors, together and alone.

-Lead: means any unique user that had registered via the Brands’ Websites, introduced by the introducer and that has provided Safecap with the unique user’s verifiable name, address and contact details (such as telephone number and email address) upon registration.
+Lead: means any unique user that had registered via the Brands’ Websites introduced by the Introducer and that has provided Safecap with the unique user’s verifiable name, address and contact details (such as telephone number and email address) upon registration.
 The unique user shall only be recognized for one account per user and/or one account per household.

 Malware and Spyware: means the use of pop-up banners that hide banners that are displayed on a website, the placement of icons beside keywords found in text that if clicked will take the visitor to another website and other similar practices.